-► Go to www.irs.gov/FormW9 for instructions and the latest information.
+Bevenue Service Go to www.irs.gov/FormW9 for instructions and the latest information.
+Name (as shown on your income tax return).
+Name is required on this line: do not leave this line blank.

-Give Form to the requester.
-Do not send to the IRS.

-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above Print or type.
-See Specific Instructions on page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Che following seven boxes. ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership single-member LLC ☐ Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner Note: Check the appropriate box in the line above for the tax classification of the single-member or LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its own ☐ Other (see instructions) ► 5 Address (number, street, and apt. or suite no.) See instructions.
-Trust/estate ship) wner.
-Do not check owner of the LLC is gle-member LLC that er.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.) Ind address (optional) Par 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) backu reside our TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to average withholding.
+Je 3.
+2 Business name/disregarded entity name, if different from above 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of following seven boxes.
+Print or type.
+Specific Instructions on page Individual/sole proprietor or C Corporation S Corporation Partnership Trust/est Exempt payee code (if any) l See Specific is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Other (see instructions) ▶ 5 Address (number, street, and apt. or suite no.) See instructions.
+6 City, state, and ZIP code (Applies to accounts maintained outside the U.S.) name and address (optional) Par 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) Enter backu reside entitie TIN , la Note: your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid up withholding.
 For individuals, this is generally your social security number (SSN).
+However, for a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other es, it is your employer identification number (EIN).
+If you do not have a number, see How to get a ater. ial security number

+Part II Certification

-However, for alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other is, it is your employer identification number (EIN).
-If you do not have a number, see How to get er. or a ta or eurity number f the account is in more than one name, see the instructions for line 1.
-Also see What Name or To Give the Requester for guidelines on whose number to enter. and Employer identification number Part Certification Under penalties of perjury, I certify that: 2.
-I am Sen number shown on this form is my correct taxpayer identification number (or I am waiting for not subject to backup withholding because: (a) I am exempt from backup withholding, or (bice (IRS) that I am subject to backup withholding as a result of a failure to report all interest onger subject to backup withholding; and I have not been no otified by the Internal Revenue 3.
-I am a U.S. citizen or other U.S. person (defined below); and 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting g is correct. you ha cation instructions.
-You must cross out item 2 above if you have been notified by the IRS that you re failed to report all interest and dividends on your tax return.
-For real estate transactions, item 2 tion or abandonment of secured property, cancellation of debt, contributions to an individual retinan interest and dividends, you are not required to sign the certification, but you must provide you does not apply.
-For ement arrangement r mortgage interest paid, (IRA), and generally, payments Sign Here Signature of U.S. person ► Date ► ^ • Form 1000 DN//di vidende including those from stocks or mutual
+Under penalties of perjury, I certify that:

+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and

+4. The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.

+Certification instructions.
+You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
+For real estate transactions, item 2 does not apply.
+For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions for Part II, later.

+Sign Signature of Here U.S. person 🕨